Alex-bzh/corpus-kaamelott/README.md

 ## Distribution

 For the moment, the raw version is the only one accessible.
+As things progress, you can evaluate the result in the `sample` folder, where a list of screenplays are gradually formatted in text mode.

 ## Credits